qiweiii/markdown-sticky-notes/README.md

 ```

-Go to [chrome://extensions/](chrome://extensions/), click on "load unpacked", choose the `build` folder, then you can see the extension.
+Go to `chrome://extensions/` page, click on "load unpacked", choose the `build/` folder, then you can see the extension.